-Meteor Crater is a 2.4 mile moderately trafficked loop trail located near Flagstaff, AZ that offers scenic views and is good for all skill levels.
-The trail is primarily used for walking and is accessible year-round.
+Meteor Crater Trail is a 1.1 mile moderately trafficked out and back trail located near Flagstaff, AZ that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 It is an international tourist venue with outdoor observation trails, air conditioned indoor viewing, wide screen movie theater, interactive discovery center, unique gift and rock shop, and Astronaut Memorial Park at the modern Visitor Center located on the crater rim.
 The worlds best preserved meteorite impact site just minutes from Interstate 40 in Northern Arizona near Winslow.
 Meteor Crater is the breath-taking result of a collision between a piece of an asteroid traveling at 26,000 miles per hour and planet Earth approximately 50,000 years ago.
 Today, Meteor Crater is nearly one mile across, 2.4 miles in circumference and more than 550 feet deep.
 It is an international tourist venue with outdoor observation trails, air conditioned indoor viewing, wide screen movie theater, interactive discovery center, unique gift and rock shop, and Astronaut Memorial Park at the modern Visitor Center located on the crater rim.

 Tiny walk, not a hike.
 Overly crowded, privately owned, $25 price tag per person.
 Just all around a joke even if it is a cool view.